-c) Ne-waza outside the contest area: if the throwing action is finished outside the competition area and immediately one of the players applies osaekomi-waza, shime-waza or kansetsu-waza, this technique shall be valid as long there is progression.
+c) Ne-waza outside the contest area: if the throwing action is finished outside the competition area in the proximity of the limit of the contest area and no more than two metres in the danger area and immediately one of the players athletes applies osaekomi-waza, shime-waza or kansetsu-waza, this technique shall be valid as long there is progression.

-If during ne-waza. outside the contest area, uke takes over the control with osaekomi-waza, shime-waza or kansetsu-waza, in continuous succession, it shall also be valid.
+If during ne-waza, outside the contest area, uke takes over the control with osaekomiwaza, shime-waza or kansetsu-waza, in continuous succession, it shall also be valid.

-d) If during ne-waza outside the contest area the contestants go out of the safety area, this situation shall be dealt with and a decision given by the referees after consultation with the IJF Supervisors and/or IJF Refereeing Commission members.
+d) If during ne-waza outside the contest area the contestants go out of the safety area, this situation shall be dealt with and a decision given by the referees after consultation with the IJF Supervisors and/or IJF Referee Commissioners.